-Everything has an origin.* Some stories of origins are very simple (eg. the current island of Krakatoa from a volcanic blast recorded in history) while others are much more complex (eg. the Grand Canyon).
+Everything has an origin.* Some stories of origins are relatively simple (eg. Niagara Falls) while others are much more complex (eg. the Grand Canyon).
 The study of origins is the study and reconstruction of past events.
 We have eyewitness accounts of some events from the past but mostly we use circumstantial evidence left behind as a result of historical events to inform us about those events ( see Origins Science and Misconceptions of Historical Science for more about the nature of historical science).

 NH: I saw you a few days ago and I was wondering what sort of rock you are and where you came from?

 Mars Rock (MR): I’m glad you asked, I have been sitting here for so long with so little to do!
 In fact, I’ve been here so long I’ve grown a little fuzzy about my exact origins but I’ll tell you what I can.
 It’s especially difficult to point to my exact birth as a rock because I am not like a lot of other rocks you see around me.
-For you see, I am a conglomerate.
+You see, in your geological lingo I am what is called a conglomerate.

 NH: A conglomerate?
 What does that mean?

-MR: A conglomerate rock is a rock that is composed of many smaller rocks cemented together.
-If you look at me closely (just go ahead and click on me!) you will be able to see quite clearly that I am made up of hundreds of small stones that are embedded in a sandy matrix.
+MR: A conglomerate is a rock composed of many smaller rocks cemented together.
+If you look at me closely (just go ahead and click on me!) you will readily discern that I am made of hundreds of small stones embedded in a cemented sandy matrix.

 NH: If you are composed of many smaller rocks where did those rocks come from?

 MR: Well, this is why I say I’m a little fuzzy about my exact origins for really I am the sum of many parts each of which have their own origins story.
-But, I can tell you that I’m pretty sure that I was born as a conglomerate in an ancient stream bed of some sort.
-I say that because the parts are mostly rounded and they have diverse compositions as you can see from the many different colors and textures of my parts.
-My parts could only have become rounded by the action of tumbling around against other rocks and that probably would have happened in some running water.
-Some might say that wind shaped those stones but water is by far the simplest explanation for my stony origins.
-The different compositions also suggest a stream because my stones must have come from many different sources.
+But, I can tell you that I’m pretty sure that I, as my whole self today, was born as a conglomerate in an ancient stream bed of some sort.
+I say that because my stony parts are composed of mostly rounded pebbles and they have diverse compositions as you can see from their many different colors and textures.
+The best explanation for their origins is that they become rounded by the action of tumbling around against other rocks and that would have happened in running water.
+Some might suggest that wind could have shaped those stones but water is by far the simplest explanation for my stony origins.
+My stony parts are too large to have been moved by the wind on Mars.
+The various compositions also suggest a stream because my stones must have come from many different sources.
 To have stones of many sources all together in one place would require an agent to bring them together and a stream, river or some large flood would best explain my mixture of parts.

-NH: Ok, your parts come from many sources but how did they become stuck together?
+NH: Ok, your individual parts come from many sources but how did they become stuck together?

 MR: Pretty simple really, I was part of a larger gravel stream bed that was then covered by many more layers of sand and rocks.
-As some point water seeped through the sediments and minerals and salts in that water precipitated in the sand that filled the pores between the buried stones and caused a from of cement that glued all my parts together.
+Over time, probably lots and lots of time, water seeped through the sediments and minerals and salts in that water precipitated around the individual sand grains that filled the pores between the buried stones causing the san and stones to be cemented together.

 NH: That makes sense but if you were buried under layers of sediments how did you get where you are today as a lonely rock on top of the soil with no one else next to you?